 Starting on July 1, 2020 and in conjunction with the American Board of Emergency Medicine, ABS is pleased to offer a three-year time-limited pathway to Surgical Critical Care certification for Emergency Medicine diplomates who completed ACGME-accredited surgical critical care training prior to 2012 and meet all other requirements.
 See "Eligibility Timeframe" below for full details.

 - The ABS has been approved to offer a pathway for diplomates of the American Board of Emergency Medicine (ABEM) to obtain subspecialty certification in surgical critical care (SCC).
 This pathway is designed to increase the pool of physicians eligible for SCC certification.

-- As these individuals will not have obtained substantial surgical experience during residency, ABEM diplomates will complete a preliminary year of surgical training prior to entering an SCC fellowship.
+- As these individuals will not have obtained substantial surgical experience during residency, ABEM diplomates will complete a preliminary year of general surgery or vascular surgery training prior to entering an SCC fellowship.
 The preliminary year will include clinical experience in the foundations of surgery and management of complex surgical conditions.
 The SCC fellowship that follows will be identical to that completed by other SCC trainees.

 ABEM diplomates may achieve SCC certification by meeting the following requirements: